oneoffcoder/books/sphinx/python-dothis/source/tuple-namedtuple.rst

 Avoid accessing tuple elements by index when the positions have semantic meaning.
 Use ``namedtuple`` so the fields can be accessed by name.

+Once positions start carrying domain meaning, named access is easier to remember and far harder to misuse than numeric indexes.
+It also makes later code reviews faster because field names explain themselves.

 Don't do this
 ^^^^^^^^^^^^^